sarahciston/codingcare/posts/guide.md

 >"any infrastructure you need to set up from scratch, it's slow, and then it goes faster, it accelerates at one stage, I don't know why, I guess that you need to build the structure, the infrastructure that is going to be sustaining everything. [...]
 And when you build a project that is based on informal and volunteer work, to maintain an infrastructure, things are gonna be slow, because yeah, we are all feminists.
 So we are very busy.
 We are struggling in different fights that are sometimes death and life important.
 And of course, like being able to learn to administrate services or host contents, maybe is not always the first thing in our list."
 ><footer>–[@ATNOFSradiobroadcastspideralexdanaetapiaVariapad]</footer>

 Many communities are building what they call transfeminist infrastructures that highlight the labors of service, maintenance, and care that all infrastructures require [@kleesattelSituatedAestheticsRelational2021].
 These transfeminist practices have a key place in coding communities as both practical tools and as critiques of institutions.
 By modeling slower, embodied, more connected and communal practices around these essential services, transfeminist server networks and collectives like [Anarchaserver](https://anarchaserver.org/), [Constant](https://constantvzw.org/), [Lurk](https://lurk.org/), [subRosa](http://home.refugia.net/), [Systerserver](https://systerserver.net/), [varia](https://vvvvvvaria.org/en/pages/about.html), and others show how the maintenance of tools and materials (whether for internet services or any mutual aid) are essential forms of labor that can express power differently, by means of expressing and embodying values differently.
 They show that technologies can be careful and caring, or they can be consolidating and constrictive.
-They ask us to think about the precarious bodies (individual and connected) that rely on them.
+They ask us to think about the precarious bodies (individual and connected) that rely on them. <!-- Read more at [A Traversal Network of Feminist Servers](https://vvvvvvaria.org/en/atnofs-publication.html) [-@TraversalNetworkFeminista]  -->

 "A Wishlist for Trans\*feminist Servers" (continuously updated and retitled since 2014), lays out some of the objectives of this kind of caring codework.
 Trans\*feminist Servers...